MichaelCurrin/auto-tag/docs/upgrade.md

 ### Without Git

-If not installed with Git, you can run this command for the script to update itself.
+If you installed with cURL rather than Git, use this option.

+Run this command for the script to update itself.

 ```sh
 $ autotag --upgrade